-Kolbaskowo is a small tourist resort in the Western-Pomeranian Voivodeship, situated nearby Szczecin.
+Kolbaskowo is a small tourist resort in the Western-Pomeranian Voivodeship, and can be visited when travelling to Szczecin.
 The village has a special microclimate that provides ideal conditions for rest and relaxation and a beautiful nature of this region encourages visitors to spend time outdoors.

 Undoubtedly, the most important monument in Kolbaskowo is a church from the 14th century.

 It is an Old Roman building on a rectangular plan frame.
 Wall elevations are made from granite squares of different sizes and arranged in a regular pattern.
 The eastern elevation has a characteristic-for-this-period arrangement of three acutely arched windows with the middle one slightly higher than the other two.
 The western elevation, on the other hand, is top-covered by a tower with a tented roof.
 The church has a wooden ceiling and a ceramic pitched roof.
 Moreover, the church owns: a Baroque altar from the 18th century, a Gothic matroneum supported by two pillars, and bells from 1600 and 1705.
 In 1984 the temple was renovated.

 Kolbaskowo is a small village in the Western-Pomeranian Voivodeship, in Police county.
 It is located 10 km from Szczecin and has a direct bus connection with this city (line no 81).
 There is also a border checkpoint in Kolbaskowo.

 First records about Kolbaskowo commune are from the end of the 12th century.
 The village itself, however, was for the first time recorded in 1243, when prince Barnim I the Good gave the Monastery of Cistercians the tithing from Kolbaskowo.